 What Causes Pain In Whiplash?

-The nervous system can uprate its reaction to incoming sensations, giving us much higher levels of pain that normal in certain circumstances.
+The nervous system can amplify its reaction to incoming sensations, giving us much higher levels of pain than normal in certain circumstances.
 This occurs in many chronic musculoskeletal conditions but the results in whiplash are more complex and more severe.

 This condition is referred to as sensory hypersensitivity, an “over-reaction” by the nervous system to incoming stimuli.
 It is due to an increased excitation of the central nervous system, known as central hyper-excitability.